 16 Then I heard a loud voice coming from the sanctuary, saying to the seven angels, “Go and pour out the seven bowls of God’s wrath onto1 the earth.”

-2 So the first angel went out and poured his bowl onto the earth; and a foul and painful sore broke out on those who had the mark of the beast, and those who worshiped his image.
+2 So the first angel went and poured out his bowl onto the earth; and a foul and painful sore broke out on those who had the mark of the beast, and on those who worshiped his image.

-3 Then the second angel poured his bowl onto the sea, and the sea turned to blood—blood like that of a dead man—and every sea creature with the breath of life died.
+3 Then the second angel poured out his bowl onto the sea, and the sea turned to blood, blood like that of a dead man; and every sea creature with the breath of life died.

 4 Then the third angel poured out his bowl onto the rivers and the springs of water; and they too turned to blood.
-5 And I heard the angel of the waters saying, “You are righteous—he who is and who was, the Holy One—in judging as you have,2 6 for they poured out the blood of the saints and the prophets; and you have given them blood to drink, just as they deserve.”
-7 And I heard the altar reply, saying, “Yes, Lord God—the mighty Ruler over all—your judgments are righteous and true!”
+5 And I heard the angel of the waters saying, “Righteous are you—the One who is and who was, the Holy One—in judging as you have.2 6 For they poured out the blood of the saints and the prophets, and you have given them blood to drink, just as they deserve.”
+7 And I heard the altar reply, saying, “Yes, Lord God—the mighty ruler over all—your judgments are righteous and true!”

-8 Then the fourth angel poured out his bowl on the sun, and it was granted to the sun to scorch men with fire.
-9 So men were scorched with intense3 heat; and they blasphemed the name of God, who had authority over all these plagues; but they refused to4 repent and give5 him glory.
+8 Then the fourth angel poured out his bowl onto the sun, and it was granted to the sun to scorch men with fire.
+9 So men were scorched with intense3 heat; and they railed against the name of God, who had authority over all these plagues; and they refused to4 repent and give5 him glory.

-10 Then the fifth angel poured out his bowl on the throne of the beast, and his kingdom was covered with darkness.
-And men gnawed their tongues because of the pain; 11 and because of their pains and their sores they blasphemed the God of heaven; and they did not repent of their evil deeds.
+10 Then the fifth angel poured out his bowl onto the throne of the beast, and his kingdom was covered with darkness.
+And men gnawed their tongues because of the pain; 11 and because of their pains and their sores they railed against the God of heaven; and they did not repent of their evil deeds.

-17 Then the seventh angel poured out his bowl on the air, and a loud voice from the throne came out of the sanctuary, saying, “It is done!”
-18 And there were flashes of lightning and rumblings and claps of thunder and a great earthquake—an earthquake so immense and powerful that nothing like it had ever occurred since the day that man appeared on the earth.
+17 Then the seventh angel poured out his bowl onto the air, and a loud voice from the throne came out of the sanctuary, saying, “It is done!”
+18 And there were flashes of lightning and rumblings and claps of thunder and a great earthquake—an earthquake so immense and powerful that nothing like it had ever occurred since the day that man appeared upon the earth.
 19 Then the great city was split into three parts, and the cities of the nations fell.
-So Babylon the great was remembered before God, that he might give to her11 the cup of the wine of the fierceness of his wrath.
+Thus was Babylon the great remembered11 before God, so that he might give to her12 the cup of the wine of the fierceness of his wrath.
 20 And every island fled away, and not a single mountain was found.
-21 And great hailstones weighing about a talent each rained down from heaven onto men; and men blasphemed God because of the plague of hail, for the destruction it brought12 was exceedingly great.
+21 And great hailstones, weighing about a talent each, rained down from heaven onto men; and men blasphemed God because of the plague of hail, for the destruction it brought13 was exceedingly great.

 - Lit. into